Code-Institute-Submissions/houseplant-heroes/README.md

 ![Hero Image](./static/images/hero-img.png)

 - The hero image is used on each page of the site to create consistency and promote lasting brand image.
-- The image was chosen as it emphsizes the natural aesthetic of house plants.
-It also isn't overly busy so as to obtrude upon the overlayed content.
+- The image was chosen as it emphasizes the natural aesthetic of house plants.
+It also isn't overly busy so as to obtrude upon the overlaid content.
 - A liner gradient of (rgba(0, 0, 0, 0.4), rgba(0, 0, 0, 0.4)), is used to ensure content is visable on top.
 - The hero image is resized on each page depending on the size of hero image content but is always recognisable as the same image.
 - This image is coded as a background-image in css and set to background-size: cover; this making the image responsive.